COLLECTED EDITION OF AN ESSAY BY JUSTIN ALEXANDER

-Here’s a typical example: When the PCs approached a murder scene they don’t search outside the house, so they never find the wolf tracks which transform into the tracks of a human.
+Here’s a typical example: When the PCs approach a murder scene they don’t search outside the house, so they never find the wolf tracks which transform into the tracks of a human.
 They fail the Search check to find the hidden love letters, so they never realize that both women were being courted by the same man.
 They find the broken crate reading DANNER’S MEATS, but rather than going back to check on the local butcher they spoke to earlier they decide to go stake out the nearest meat processing plant instead.

 As a result of problems like these, many people reach an erroneous conclusion: Mystery scenarios in RPGs are a bad idea.
 In a typical murder mystery, for example, the protagonist is a brilliant detective.
 The players are probably not brilliant detectives.
 Therefore, mysteries are impossible.

 Or, as someone else once put it to me: “The players are not Sherlock Holmes.”

 Although the conclusion is incorrect, there’s an element of truth in this.
 For example, in A Study in Scarlet, Sherlock Holmes is investigating the scene of a murder.
 He discovers a small pile of ashes in the corner of the room.
 He studies them carefully and is able to conclude that the ashes have come from a Trichinopoly cigar.